-By April 2016, the number of people fleeing criminal violence in the NTCA had reached levels unseen since the region was affected by civil wars.159 In 2017, Salvadorans lodged roughly 60,000 new asylum claims globally, a nearly 40 per cent increase on the previous year.160 Many more are likely to be fleeing the country under the radar, either heading straight over the border or after abandoning internal displacement as a strategy, but their number is unknown.161
+By April 2016, the number of people fleeing criminal violence in the NTCA had reached levels unseen since the region was affected by civil wars.
+In 2017, Salvadorans lodged roughly 60,000 new asylum claims globally, a nearly 40 per cent increase on the previous year.
+Many more are likely to be fleeing the country under the radar, either heading straight over the border or after abandoning internal displacement as a strategy, but their number is unknown.

-Of the Salvadorans interviewed by UNHCR in migration detention in Mexico in 2017, more than half had left their country to escape criminal violence, and one in three Salvadoran asylum applicants interviewed had tried to displace internally before leaving the country.
+Of the Salvadorans interviewed by UNHCR in migration detention in Mexico in 2017, more than half had left their country to escape criminal violence.
 Other factors at play included economic conditions, family reunification, extreme weather events and the impacts of climate change.
 UNHCR also reports seeing increasing numbers of young Salvadoran men and adolescents who have left because of state violence and persecution, even though they had nothing to do with gangs and had not committed a crime.
 Police and military officers have also fled the country, either on their own or with their families.
-163